Three people injured after shooting at Ponchatoula Strawberry Festival, additional shooting nearby

 PONCHATOULA — Three people were injured Saturday night after a shooting at the Ponchatoula Strawberry Festival and an additional shooting near the event, according to the Tangipahoa Sheriff's Office.

-Officials said one shooting happened on festival grounds at the ticket stand around 9:25 p.m., while the other happened around 9:30 p.m. at the Ponchatoula Community Center.
+Officials said one shooting happened on festival grounds at the ticket stand around 9:25 p.m., while the other happened around 9:30 p.m. in front of the Ponchatoula Community Center.

 Authorities say two teenage boys are hospitalized after the Strawberry Festival shooting, one with a graze wound to the leg and one with a wound to the abdomen.